Feyerabend/ABC80/abc802/README.md

 ## Concluding remarks

-In 1986, Nokia took control of the struggling ABC computer line but eventually discontinued it due to poor sales and limited market reach.
+In 1986, Nokia had taken control of the struggling ABC computer line but eventually discontinued it due to poor sales and limited market reach.
 The entry of the IBM PC in Sweden led to intense competition, with Nokia and Ericsson attempting their own variations.
 However, full compatibility